 In a political and business environment that relies so heavily on numbers for decisions, we want to build arguments for connecting trails that will resonate with politicians, business leaders, our neighbors and friends.

-From mid-July, 2012 to mid-October, 2012, we used Trafx electronic trail user counters and volunteer survey teams to find out:
+We use Trafx electronic trail user counters and volunteer survey teams to find out:

 - How many people enjoy Illinois trails, and how often